arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Architecture_Notes_2026-06-22.md

 `Screen_boot` is intentionally the first visible screen used for bring-up and debugging.
 It is not yet the finished product UI.

+Terminology/orientation note:
+- the current `Screen_boot` role is really a live status/debug screen
+- a true animated boot/splash screen is wanted later and should be treated as a separate startup phase rather than mixed into the long-lived status screen
+- the current target render is landscape, while the final appliance orientation should be portrait relative to the current view, rotated 90 degrees clockwise
+- final screen components should avoid assuming long horizontal text fields will fit

 At the current stage it is the correct place for:
 - unmistakable visible text
 - compact boot/debug status